Resources, environment and development

 Tomas Frederiksen's research into global governance and development impacts of the extractive sector in Africa.

-Our teaching agenda:
+Our teaching agenda

 - Global Development with Environment and Climate ChangeMSc